-As part of CSTS's efforts in understanding and intervening to prevent suicide and informed by the Center's STARRS study (Study to Address Risk and Resilience in Service Members)
+As part of CSTS's efforts in understanding and intervening to prevent suicide and informed by the Center's STARRS study (Study to Assess Risk and Resilience in Service Members)

 How can we have open-minded talks about gun safety?
 It’s vital considering 40% of Americans have a gun at home.
 This series unpacks real-life scenarios around guns and suicide, dementia, children, health care workers, and more.
 Through stories and interviews, we offer practical and non-judgmental ways to talk about gun safety in tough situations.
 With the right tools, you can have conversations that meet people where they are.
 This isn’t a show about taking sides — it’s about saving lives.